tomml/gordle/README.md

 # GOrdle

-A Worlde implemetation in Golang.
+A Worlde implementation in Golang.

 # Usage